“Do I Have to Report a Car Accident in North Carolina?”

 All accident reports are filed with the North Carolina Division of Motor Vehicles.
 You can find out how to obtain your accident report on the North Carolina Department of Public Safety website.

 - A description of how the accident occurred

 - Conditions at the time of the accident

-- Insurance information of the person at fault
+- Insurance information of the at-fault party

 If you have to file an accident report yourself, be sure to include: